 Global Cooling, Severe Famine, and Death

 The Icelandic volcanic eruption was just the beginning.
-Aside from the sun dimming for 18 months, it initiated one of the most severe and sustained episodes of global cooling that the world had experienced in the previous two millenia.12 This was determined by examining ice core samples from that period, roughly from November 24, 535 to March 14, 536.13 This data is also supported by tree ring studies from the 1990s that revealed unusually cold summers around the year 540.14
+Aside from the sun dimming for 18 months, it initiated one of the most severe and sustained episodes of global cooling that the world had experienced in the previous two millenia.12 Ice core samples from the period, roughly November 24, 535, to March 14, 536, determined this.
+Tree ring studies from the 1990s also supported this data, revealing unusually cold summers around the year 540.14

 Because of this major climate disruption, there ensued one of the largest famines in world history.
 During this time, snow fell in China, crops failed on a large scale, and there was mass starvation.
 The Irish chronicles recorded that there was “a failure of bread from 536-539.”16 We talk about climate change today.
 Imagine actually living through it.